10 Must-Do Side Trips to Maximize Your First (Or Next) Tokyo Adventure

 Getting to Yokohama

-From Tokyo Station, you can find JR East trains to Yokohama for ¥470 ($4.17).
-The trip takes only 25 minutes.
-Be sure to check the times as there are also slower local trains that can take up to an hour and a half to Yokohama!
+From Tokyo Station, we found JR East trains to Yokohama for as little as ¥500.
+The trip only took us about 24 minutes.
+Be sure to check the times, though.
+We also spotted plenty of slower local trains that can take up to an hour and a half to Yokohama.

 Narita

-If your only experience with Narita is flying into the airport, you’re missing out.
-Although you won’t hear much about Tokyo’s neighbor, a side excursion to Narita is a surprisingly interesting escape from the city.
-(Or even from the airport if you have a couple hours to kill.)
+If your only experience with Narita is flying into the airport, we think you’re missing out.
+Although we don’t hear much about Tokyo’s neighbor, a side excursion to Narita is a surprisingly interesting escape from the city.
+(Or even from the airport if you have a couple of hours to kill.)

 Temple in Narita, Japan